89berner/abnormal/README.md

 # abnormal
-Reporistory for abnormal python a/b testing script
+Abnormal python a/b testing script

 *** This scripts are on a testing phase, use at your own peril ***